joshbegley/nyt-latest/README.md

 `The “Scream” actress opens up about reprising her role in the franchise, becoming sober and grieving the death of her brother.`\
 https://nytimes.com/2023/04/04/style/hayden-panettiere-scream-6.html?searchResultPosition=2

-**Charlie Javice Is Charged With Defrauding JPMorgan Chase of $175 Million**\
+**Former Start-up Founder Charged by Prosecutors for Defrauding JPMorgan Chase**\
-`The 31-year-old founder of Frank, a college financial planning company, was sued by JPMorgan Chase for falsifying customer data.`\
+`Charlie Javice, the 31-year-old founder of Frank, a college financial planning company, was sued by JPMorgan Chase for falsifying customer data.`\
 https://nytimes.com/2023/04/04/business/charlie-javice-jpmorgan-fraud.html?searchResultPosition=3

 **Transcript: Ezra Klein Interviews Chris Miller**\